Identifying Information from Observations with Uncertainty and Novelty

 This subjective decision is the same as determining the desired certainty in a confidence or credible interval, and in our case will determine the typical sets for the sample complexity in Definition~\ref{def:sample_complexity}.

 The Bayesian posterior probability will converge within the known set to the most probable model, or the most probable set of equiprobable models, given the observations.
 This occurs even if the ideal model is not known.
-Given this, we examine the sample complexity distribution when $\phi \notin \mathbf{\Theta}$ and for the case of stationary ergodic processes we can use the empirical process as a representative distribution of the typical set of the unknown ideal process.
+Given this, we examine the sample complexity distribution when $\psi \notin \mathbf{\Theta}$ and for the case of stationary ergodic processes we can use the empirical process as a representative distribution of the typical set of the unknown ideal process.
 From the difference between the ergodic process and the known model along with some acceptable level of error in bits, we can determine if a single known model's probability of the observations is close enough to the typical set to be accepted as known.